tartiflette/tartiflette/docs/tutorial/dynamic-introspection.md

 * hide fields and/or types from the introspection query
 * restrict the access to fields and/or types

-In this following code, we check that the user uses the API endpoint `localhost:8080`, if the user does not use this one, like `127.0.0.1:8080` or another, an error will be thrown.
+In this following code, we check that the user uses the API through the domain `localhost`, if the user does not use this one, like `127.0.0.1` or another, an error will be thrown.

 Useless to say that this example is suited for this tutorial and must not be put in a real application.